 While the repeal or replacement of the Volcker rule could take years, the review ordered by Treasury Secretary Steven Mnuchin could lead regulators to better define the types of trading banned by the rule, giving banks more leeway to trade within its bounds.
 The Commodity Futures Trading Commission, the Federal Reserve, the Federal Deposit Insurance Corp., the Securities and Exchange Commission and the Office of the Comptroller of the Currency were tasked with reviewing the rule.

 The United Nations-supported Principles for Responsible Investment has published a due diligence questionnaire for hedge funds to focus on responsible investments.
 The DDQ was produced by a working group that included AIMA.
 To facilitate use of this DDQ in a familiar style, AIMA has replicated the questions from the UN PRI DDQ into its usual questionnaire format.
 This questionnaire is available on AIMA's website for anyone who would like to use it to respond to investor requests or simply to begin thinking about what responsible investment might entail.

 The Alternative Credit Council, the private credit affiliate of AIMA, in conjunction with the law firm Dechert, has launched its third annual survey.
 Managers of private credit funds can complete the survey.
 The findings will underpin our third annual "Financing the Economy" report.
 Previous reports in this well-received series are available online.
 The final paper will help inform the ACC's advocacy work with policymakers and borrowers about the benefits of private credit.
-The survey is scheduled to remain open until the end of April.
 For more information, contact Jordan Large at AIMA.